double-speak/doublespeak.github.io/_notes_2023/i-want-to.md

   to improve the lives of marginalized people.
 Besides her professional work, she is also interested in the work of translation, and previously translated documents as a side job or for fun.</p>"
+epigraph:
-language: Bahasa indonesia
+language: Bahasa Indonesia
 lang: in
 image: "/assets/images/images_23/i-want-to.jpeg"
 image2: none
 imagecredit: photo by Stacy Shiumaki
 imagecredit2:
 origaudio:
 translaudio:
 edition: '2023'
 pagetype: submission
 wrapformat:
 nonote: '0'
 order: '02'
 layout: notepage